infosoftas/info-subscription-doc/source/general/requests-responses.rst

         ]
     }

+Authentication and Authorization errors are strictly speaking also client errors, but the response and the meaning are covered in the :ref:`authentication section <requests-responses-auth>`

 Server Errors
 ~~~~~~~~~~~~~
 Generally speaking the APIs responds with either ``HTTP 500 Internal Server Error`` or ``HTTP 503 Service Unavailable``.